abdulqshabbir/things-lite/README.md

 ## Todos for things-lite project

 Add ability to Tag todos
-[ ] Allow a drop-down selection for tagging
+[x] Allow a drop-down selection for tagging
-[ ] Allow "Today", "Upcoming", "Someday" and null as four options [ ] By default, options tagged null will be in inbox
+[ ] Allow "Today", "Upcoming", "Someday" and "Inbox" as four options [ ] By default, options tagged null will be in inbox
 [ ] Add tag field to database model
 [ ] Modify the updateTodoService function to now accept PUT requests to /todos/[tid] to update tags [ ] When rendering todos on /todos we need to filter and display todos only with null tags [ ] When rendering todos on /today or /upcoming or /someday render appropiate todos

+Refactor some code
+[ ]

 Implement Google OAuth
 [ ] Create Google Sign-in button